Max Taylor (musician)

-Max Taylor (born October 25, 1985) is a British singer-songwriter from East London.
+Max Taylor (born 25 October 1985) is a British singer-songwriter from East London.
 He has accompanied singer Mika on albums and international tours since 2012, playing bass and contributing vocals.

 Debuts

 Taylor was first part of the band Clor, alongside his brother, Harry Bennett, who played drums.

 He also toured with British rapper Roots Manuva during this period, and Max had the opportunity to collaborate with many different artists and bands, such as Groove Armada, Tom Vek, Rae Morris, Melanie C, and also CocknBullKid.

-He has also played bass for the famous British pop singer Lily Allen and also for Fryars.
+He has also played bass for the British pop singer Lily Allen and also for Fryars.
 In 2012, Taylor met Mika, and recorded bass for him on a few songs from his album "The Origin Of Love", which included a collaboration with Pharrell Williams on the song "Celebrate".
 That was the start of their collaboration which hasn't ended.